msgpo/old-tools/doc/building-phonetisaurus.md

     ./configure --enable-compact-fsts --enable-const-fsts --enable-far --enable-lookahead-fsts --enable-pdt
     make

-Consider raising a family and having a fulfilling career while you want.
+Consider raising a family and having a fulfilling career while you wait.
 When it finishes, copy the compiled libraries over to wherever `rhasspy-tools` is
 installed: